bbc/software-engineering-technical-assessments/election-ui-javascript/README.md

 # Mock Election UI

+If you are not familiar with how elections work in the UK, please see this short BBC video https://www.youtube.com/watch?v=cRxUhGetEPQ

 This repository contains a fake 'in progress' elections UI.

 Before your election we would like you to get a 'local' environment set up to run this application.